Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Choices and challenges

 \subsection{Which inputs to use for the POSL?}

 Like any ensemble method, POSL's performance depends on its three inputs: (a) the data, (b) the library of candidate learners, and (c) the loss function.

 For the first input, the dynamic nature of POSL requires careful thinking about the choice of predictors.
 In particular, lagged values of crucial predictors must be defined according to domain knowledge.
 We used summaries of the recent history of the outcomes and two session-specific predictors according to clinical knowledge.
 Nevertheless, the history of graft rejection was unavailable from our data source, which might constitute a limitation of this study.
 One must also keep in mind that the prediction model is developed for being \textit{implemented and used} in practice.
 For instance, one might avoid including predictors that are difficult to collect in an automatic way \citep{Vickers_Cronin_2010}.
 Similarly, predictors collected differently over time may induce model miscalibration \citep{Luijken_2020} even if RWCV might partially correct this.
 We used a window of 10 sessions to be able to predict sooner.
-However, increasing the window size may improve the RWCV-based candidate individual learners performance.
-We previously noted that no minimal sample size could be derived for such models.
-Therefore, one must assume that the collected sample is sufficient for training the models, which is a strong assumption since ML approaches are data-hungry \citep{vanderPloeg_2014}.
+However, increasing the window size may improve the RWCV-based candidate individual learners' performance by limiting overfitting.
+We previously noted that no minimal sample size could be derived for such algorithms.
+Therefore, one must assume that the collected sample is sufficient for training the algorithms, which is a strong assumption since ML algorithms are data-hungry \citep{vanderPloeg_2014}.
 Furthermore, an \textit{efficient} sample size must also be computed for defining a minimum number of CV folds \citep{Phillips_2023}.
 For the POSL, it is unclear whether these sample sizes refer to the number of individuals or the number of observations for the individual $i$, and whether we should include the historical cohort in the calculation.
 In our application, we have observed that the individual learners became relevant from, on average, the 150\textsuperscript{th} observation approximately and required around a hundred additional observations to be predominant.
 Another issue is the presence of missing data.
 We used a missingness indicator approach with median imputation because it is computationally non-intensive, and missing data patterns may be predictive by themselves \citep{Sperrin_2020}.
 However, knowing that the missingness of a predictor is predictive may motivate the user to refrain from measuring that predictor, creating harmful feedback between the model and the user \citep{Groenwold_2020}.
-Since POSL is a "black box", this phenomenon may be less likely to occur.
+Since POSL is a ”black box”, this phenomenon may be less likely to occur.
+However, one may sometimes want to know the contribution of all predictors, mainly for fairness reasons \citep{Basu_2023}. \citet{Taghizadeh_2021} described a permutation feature importance analysis \citep{Fisher_2019} to rank the predictors in an SL.
 Although generally considered the gold standard, multiple imputation is difficult to use with POSL because it substantially increases the computational complexity.
-An under-exploited alternative could be relying on ML approaches that naturally handle missing data, such as RF or XGBoost \citep{Nijman_2022}.
-However, including only tree-based approaches in the POSL restricts its flexibility and increases the risk of overfitting \cite{Balzer_Westling_2021}.
+An under-exploited alternative could be relying on ML algorithms that naturally handle missing data, such as RF or XGBoost \citep{Nijman_2022}.
+However, including only tree-based algorithms in the POSL restricts its flexibility and increases the risk of overfitting \cite{Balzer_Westling_2021}.
+Finally, the missing predictors' imputation can be viewed as a preliminary step in the SL.
+Thereby, different imputation schemes could be tested in the SL, such as the candidate learners with missing indicators and the same candidate learners with a single imputation.